syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 <tr>
 <th style="font-size:14px">Solution
 </th>
-<td>By enabling the appearance [Graphical representation] for the annotation by using the “SetAppearance” method as below, PDF Annotations will be preserved properly on saving the file.
+<td>By enabling the appearance [Graphical representation] for the annotation by using the [SetAppearance](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfAnnotation.html#Syncfusion_Pdf_Interactive_PdfAnnotation_SetAppearance_System_Boolean_) method as below, PDF Annotations will be preserved properly on saving the file.
 {% tabs %}

 {% highlight c# tabtitle="C#" %}